tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/3/LessonPlan.md

 * After each `LSTM` layer, we add a `Dropout` layer to prevent overfitting.

-* The parameter passed to the `Dropout` layer is the fraction of nodes that will be drop on each epoch.
+* The parameter passed to the `Dropout` layer is the fraction of nodes that will be dropped on each epoch.

-* For this demo, we will use a dropout value of `0.2`.
-It means that on each epoch, we will randomly drop `20%` of the units.
+* For this demo, we will use a dropout value of `0.2`, which means that on each epoch, we will randomly drop `20%` of the units.

-* The number of units in each `LSTM` layers, is equal to the size of the time window, in this demo, we are taking five previous `T-Bonds` closing prices to predict the next closing price.
+* The number of units in each `LSTM` layer, is equal to the size of the time window, in this demo, we are taking five previous `T-Bonds` closing prices to predict the next closing price.

 Explain to students that the optimizer and loss parameters need to be specified to compile the model.
 For a regression problem, a good starting choice for these parameters is to use `adam` for the optimizer and `mean_squre_error` for the loss function.
-Further information about these can be found on [the Keras API for TensorFlow website(https://www.tensorflow.org/api_docs/python/tf/keras/layers/LSTM)].
+Further information about these can be found on [the Keras API for TensorFlow website](https://www.tensorflow.org/api_docs/python/tf/keras/layers/LSTM).

 ```python
 # Compile the model